 When it does come time to finally charge the phone, you're stuck with 10W wired charging.
 Motorola calls this "rapid charging," minus the fact that it's anything but.
 Last year's Moto G7 was also a slowpoke with its charging speeds, but at least it got up to 15W.
-I'm not sure why Motorola saw the need to further decrease the speed.
+I'm not sure why Motorola saw the need to decrease the speed further.
 There's also no wireless charging, but at the very least, you get a USB-C port instead of Micro-USB.

 What's the deal with the Moto G Stylus?

 I mentioned it at the top of this review, but I wanted to take a second to talk about the Moto G Stylus and how it fits in with the Moto G Power.

 The G Stylus and G Power share much of the same DNA, including the display, processor, RAM, software, and connectivity.
 You get bumped up to 128GB of internal storage with the Stylus, a 48MP primary camera, 16MP Action Camera that allows you to record horizontal video while holding the phone vertically, and a smaller 4,000 mAh battery — all for about $30 more.
 Oh, and there's the free stylus that comes with the phone.